Bachelor of Science (Marine Biology)

 You could explore future life in a high-CO2 world, dive on underwater volcanoes or lead oceanic ecotours.
 You might study the effects of climate change on our reefs or research the impact of microplastics in fish.
 Perhaps you’ll make documentaries to educate the wider public or discover totally new marine species.

-^ QS University Subject Rankings – Earth and Marine Sciences 2020
+*QS World University Rankings by Subject, Earth and Marine Sciences, 2021

 I am a: